Nationals' Cesar Hernandez: Held out Tuesday

-Hernandez is not in the lineup for Tuesday's game against the Cardinals.
+Hernandez is not in the lineup for Tuesday's game against the Orioles.

-Hernandez reached base eight times over his last four games, but manager Dave Martinez wanted to get Alex Call in the lineup against a left-handed starter, so he will get the nod in left field and Hernandez -- who started in that spot the last three days -- will open the contest on the bench.
+Hernandez went 14-for-45 (.311) over his last 13 games, but he will get a day off after making five straight starts.
+Hernandez has most frequently manned the hot corner of late, but Ildemaro Vargas will handle those duties Tuesday.

 More News